lucamora/fluentd-humio/README.md

 Another way to run the shipper is to use the compose file (**suggested method**):

-*In this example is assumed that a swarm has been already initialized*
+*This example assumes that a swarm has already been initialized*

 #### docker-compose.yml file
 ```yaml